muzima/muzima-fhir/README.md

 # Creating queries

-GraphQL qureries are defined within the `graphqlcontent` folder.
+GraphQL queries are defined within the `graphqlcontent` folder.
 A GraphQL query carries the file extension `.graphql`, and are defined like regular GraphQL queries:

 ```
 query GetPatientById($id:token) {